ollej/shoutbridge/README.md

 rest of the arguments will be sent as a message to the plugin, as a "Message" event.

 #### Example ####
-Send the message "Hi" to the HellowWorldPlugin.
+Send the message "!hello" to the HellowWorldPlugin.

-    python test_plugin.py HelloWorldPlugin Hi
+    python test_plugin.py HelloWorldPlugin '!hello'

 TODO